fexofenadine/gitfood/recipes/applecrumble.md

 >
 > 1. Transfer the apples into a 3 cup capacity ovenproof dish, draining off most of the liquid.
 Sprinkle crumble mixture over the apples.
 Bake in oven for 20-25 minutes or until golden brown.
 >
-> 1. Serve warm with icecream or whipped cream.
+> 1. Serve warm with custard, icecream or whipped cream.